farlee2121/FsSpec/README.md

 There are also other possibilities FsSpec doesn't have built-in.
 For example,
 - Comparing specifications (i.e. is one a more constrained version of the other)
-- Transpile validation to different UI technologies
+- Serialize and interpret constraints for use in different UI technologies
 - Automatic generator registration with property testing libraries (e.g. FsCheck)

 ## Basic Value Type using FsSpec